LouisForData/Python-Sales-Data-Analysis/README.md

     4. Conclusions
         Summarize insights and trends observed from the data.

-How to Use
+How to Use:

       1. Clone the repository:

     *[git clone https://github.com/LouisForData/sales-data-analysis.git](https://github.com/LouisForData/Python-Sales-Data-Analysis)*